 John Finch (1968 - 1969)

-years when two episodes a week were being transmitted.
-He became
+eight years when two episodes a week were being transmitted.
+He became Producer

 Whilst he was writing for Coronation Street he also wrote several plays for BBC television and some adaptations for Granada.
 He was an early contributor to The Power Game and other series of that period.
 He devised and produced City 68 and The System for Granada in 1968-69, and then famously created, edited and wrote A Family At War (52 hours), followed by Sam (39 hours) which won Broadcasting Press Guild and Writers Guild Awards.
 These were follwed by This Year Next Year (13 hours), Spoils of War (20 hours) and then for the BBC Flesh and Blood (20 hours).
 He also wrote for The Hard Word (Thames).